 Speaking of web users, creating the layout of a website to be appealing to different types of brains is not intuitive.
 It’s proven that if you are not equipped with a familiarity of the neuroscience behind user interfaces and navigation, the resulting website will have very steep abandonment rates.

 You have under two seconds to grab a user’s attention before they click away.
 Is your branding designed to work well on digital devices?
 That logo that was created for your delivery van might look jumbled in the tiny corner of a smart phone.
 And all those yellow graphics?
 Most computer screens don’t display yellow well, and it’s been proven to turn users away.
+Website agencies have put decades of neuroscience research to work, and it’s not always straight forward.

 You are starting up a new business, do you really have the time to learn a complicated new skill?